 An education in physics gives you the chance to help construct the future while gaining a deeper understanding of the natural world.

-Our physics students go on to do research, engineering, and systems development in industry or to study advanced physics, materials science, or engineering in graduate school.
+Our physics students go on to do research, engineering, and systems development in industry, or to study advanced physics, materials science, or engineering in graduate school.
 Some have earned degrees in medicine, which increasingly depends on applied physics.
-Business and government demand analysts and managers to master complex systems and solve profound problems from telecommunications to global warming.
+Business and government demand analysts and managers to master complex systems and solve profound problems, ranging from telecommunications to global warming.
 At the heart of such processes are the principles of physics.

-At Southern, you'll learn the power of scientific thinking, build a respect for evidence, and see the consistency of natural laws.
-You'll hone your scientific knowledge and mathematical skills as a basis for many diverse endeavors.
+At Southern, you will learn the power of scientific thinking, build a respect for evidence, and see the consistency of natural laws.
+You will hone your scientific knowledge and mathematical skills as a basis for many diverse endeavors.

-You'll master techniques that let you attack meaningful problems in pure or applied physics.
-Work with contemporary research-grade equipment to learn experimental data analysis and build your computational and laboratory capabilities.
-Learn to communicate effectively with other students and professionals and to work effectively as members of a team.
+You will master techniques that let you attack meaningful problems in pure or applied physics.
+You will have the opportunity to work with contemporary research-grade equipment to learn experimental data analysis and build your computational and laboratory capabilities.
+You will also learn to communicate effectively with other students and professionals, and to work effectively as valued members of a team.